← Back to blog

 Planning a Germany waterfall trip

-The Black Forest holds the densest cluster — Triberg, Todtnau, and Allerheiligen can be combined on a two-day drive through the southwest.
-The Bavarian Alps around Berchtesgaden and Garmisch (Röthbachfall, Wimbachklamm, Partnachklamm) reward a few days based in the region.
-The Swabian Alb (Urach, Güterstein) is an easy day from Stuttgart.
-Spring snowmelt and rain (April to June) bring peak flow in the mountains; the gorges are spectacular then and form dramatic ice in winter.
+The Black Forest holds the densest cluster — Triberg, Todtnau, and Allerheiligen can be combined on a two-day drive through the southwest, using Freiburg or Offenburg as a base.
+A useful route links Freiburg with Todtnau (south), then north through Triberg to Allerheiligen near Oppenau.
+The Bavarian Alps around Berchtesgaden and Garmisch (Röthbachfall, Wimbachklamm, Partnachklamm) reward three or four days based in the region; the Munich airport puts you within 90 minutes of both clusters.
+The Swabian Alb (Urach, Güterstein) is an easy day from Stuttgart, with a convenient circular walk linking both falls.
+The Harz (Romkerhaller) suits a stop en route between central and northern Germany, with Goslar as the nearest historic town.

 Gorges versus open falls